PoisotLab/ms_metaweb_transfer/suppmat/03_pca.md

 # S.M.3 - RDPG reconstructed networks have diverse structures

-In this appendix, we check that the networks reconstructed from the RDPG do keep a variety of structural components, especially when selecting small species pools from within them.
+In this appendix, we check that the networks reconstructed from the RDPG do keep a variety of structural components, especially when selecting a small species pools from within them.
 In order to do so, we induced 400 random subgraphs containing between 30 and 70 species, both from the Canadian and European metawebs.
 For each of these subgraphs, we measured eight variables: the mean and